-LLM-based tools can help workers complete a variety of tasks more quickly and increase output quality.
+LLM-based tools can help workers complete a variety of tasks more quickly and increase output quality

-- Studies have found that people complete simulated information work tasks much faster and with a higher quality of output when using generative Albased tools, - People took 37% less time on common writing tasks (Noy and Zhang 2023) - BCG consultants produced >40% higher quality on one simulated consulting project (Dell'Acqua et al. 2023). - Users were also 2x faster at solving simulated decision-making problems when using LLM-based search over traditional search (Spatharioti et al. 2023). - For some tasks, increased speed can come with moderately lower correctness. - When the LLM made mistakes, BCG consultants with access to the tool were 19 percentage points more likely to produce incorrect solutions (Dell'Acqua et al. 2023). - Spatharioti et al. (2023) develop a simple UX-based interventions can work well at helping people navigate these tradeoffs. - Users may need help negotiating the tradeoffs involved to maximize productivity gains - How task-level gains translate to job-level gains will depend on whether gains extend to other tasks and how the tools are integrated into workflows
+- Studies have found that people complete simulated information work tasks much faster and with a higher quality of output when using generative AIbased tools: - People took 37% less time on common writing tasks (Noy & Zhang 2023). - BCG consultants produced >40% higher quality on one simulated consulting project (Dell'Acqua et al. 2023). - Users were also 2x faster at solving simulated decision-making problems when using LLM-based search over traditional search (Spatharioti et al. 2023). - For some tasks, increased speed can come with moderately lower correctness. - When the LLM made mistakes, BCG consultants with access to the tool were 19 percentage points more likely to produce incorrect solutions (Dell'Acqua et al. 2023). - Spatharioti et al. (2023) developed a simple UX-based interventions that can work well at helping people navigate these tradeoffs. - Users may need help negotiating the tradeoffs involved to maximize productivity gains. - How task-level gains translate to job-level gains will depend on whether gains extend to other tasks and how the tools are integrated into workflows.

-Estimates and confidence intervals for average log(time) by condition, (Spatharioti et al. 2023)
+Quality of output (Treated = using ChatGPT) (Noy & Zhang 2023) Estimates and confidence intervals for average log(time) by condition, (Spatharioti et al. 2023)